Thank you

 Click here for more information about Marjorie.

-Nicki Applefield Engel is with Collins Family Law Group in Charlotte.
-She joined the Collins Elder Law Group in September of 2021.
-Since 2010, Nicki has been a member of the National Academy of Elder Law Attorneys, Inc. (NAELA), and she is the immediate past President of the North Carolina Chapter of NAELA.
-In 2019, Nicki was certified by the North Carolina State Board of Legal Specialization as a specialist in elder law.
-She is the current Vice Chair of the Elder Law Section of the North Carolina Bar Association.
+Nicki is a member of the National Academy of Elder Law Attorneys (NAELA), and she is the past president of the North Carolina Chapter of NAELA.
+She is the current Chair of the Elder and Special Needs Law Section of the North Carolina Bar Association and the Co-Chair of the Section's Pro Bono Committee.

 Click here for more information about Nicki.